-Standing while you read this could do something towards saving your life, according to Dr. James Levine, whose new book reveals how he came to the scientific conclusion that our chairs are killing us.
+Standing while reading this could do something toward saving your life, according to Dr. James Levine, whose new book reveals how he came to the scientific conclusion that our chairs are killing us.

 "Sitting is more dangerous than smoking, kills more people than HIV and is more treacherous than parachuting.
 We are sitting ourselves to death," says Levine, a professor of medicine at the U.S.-based Mayo Clinic.

 Levine's claims are based on a study of "non-exercise activity thermogenesis" or NEAT, which is the amount of energy we use doing everything except sleeping, eating and exercise.
 NEAT activities include going to work, shoveling snow and taking a walk – and the more active your job is, the more NEAT calories you burn.

 "Those individuals who are lean are up and walking about 2¼ more hours a day than those individuals who are obese," Levine said in an online seminar last week.